-If your video source has an HDMI port, you can connect it to the projector using an optional HDMI cable.
-The HDMI connection provides the best image quality.
+If your video source has an HDMI port, you can connect it to the projector (PowerLite 1915/1925W) using an optional HDMI cable.

-- 1. Connect the HDMI cable to your video source's HDMI output port. - 2.
+- 1. Make sure the projector and your video source are turned off. - 2.
+Connect the HDMI cable to your video source's HDMI output port. - 3.
 Connect the other end to the projector's HDMI port.